-The economy and infrastructure of Germany are both very good, which makes the country attractive to people from other countries who want to find construction jobs that will sponsor their visas.
-Germany has a huge range of building projects, from beautiful skyscrapers to cutting edge transportation systems.
-All of these need workers who are skilled in a number of different trades.
-The German construction industry is known for quality and new ideas, which makes it a great place for workers to push themselves.
+Germany has a great economy and great infrastructure, which draws people from other countries who want to find building jobs that will pay for their visas.
+There are a lot of different building projects going on in Germany, from fancy mansions to cutting edge transportation systems.
+There is a need for people who are skilled in many skills for all of these.
+The German building industry is known for quality and coming up with new ideas.
+This makes it a great place for workers to push themselves.

 Key Points: